LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 view information from other users.

 * **ReplyToDocumentCreator** (v1.41.0): if `true`, adds the document creator's e-mail address as the reply to address for all e-mails associated with that document.

+* **FilterDocumentsByPendingForMe** (v1.43.0): if `true`, the "Show documents that are pending for me" filter is enabled by default in the documents page.

+* **MaxItemsRetrievedInOrganizationFilter** (default: `10`, v1.43.0): sets the maximum number of organizations displayed in the organization filter that is displayed in the documents page (and other pages).
+* **MaxItemsRetrievedInFolderFilter** (default: `20`, v1.43.0): sets the maximum number of folders displayed in the folder filter that is displayed in the documents page (and other pages).

 <a name="billing-settings" />
 ###  *Billing* Settings (v1.40.0)